francisco-camargo/docker-compose/README.md

 # Introduction

 With this repo we build an application made up of a React front-end, a Node back-end, and a MongoDB database.
-We will orchastrate this with multiple containers overscene but `docker-compose`.
+We will orchestrate this with multiple containers using `docker-compose`.

 This project will teach us about